 Two divergent camps have formed over the question of whether the Vikings wore helmets.
-There are those who believe the Vikings did, in fact, wear helmets, and that the gap in the archeological record is a sort of fluke.
+There are those who believe the Vikings did, in fact, wear helmets, and that the gap in the archeological record is a fluke.
 The other camp finds the lack of evidence in the archeological record telling.
 Perhaps the Vikings—the early Vikings, at least—wore no helmets at all.
-The following are the arguments for and against:
+The following are the arguments for and against.

 The argument against Viking helmets:

 To date, archeologists have only recovered one Viking Age helmet in Scandinavia (pictured below).
-It dates back to the 9th century and is named the Gjerbundu helmet.
+It dates to the 9th century and is named the Gjerbundu helmet.
 It is the most popular style of helmet reproduced for historical reenactment, and for good reason—it has no real competitors.
 Other items such as swords, axes, various articles of clothing, ships, and even maille have been more commonly found in Viking Age burials and dig sites, which has led many to question whether helmets were ever commonly worn by the warrior class of the time.

 In 2009, a mass grave in Weymouth, England thought to contain the remains of a massacred Viking army was advertised by the museum that put together the collection as having revealed a well-preserved helmet with an eyepiece uncharacteristic of Anglo-Saxon headgear.
 While the helmet has made the rounds on the internet as evidence of another example of a Viking helmet found in England, it turns out the helmet was a fabrication to put a jawbone into context.
 So, the only other Viking helmet ever found is a fake.